caiqueferreira/challenge1_4i/challenge_1.md

 ![](challenge_1_files/figure-html/unnamed-chunk-11-1.png)<!-- -->

-When observing the countries separately, the greater variation of Mexico and USA is clear, compared to Canada.
+When observing the countries separately, the greater variation of Mexico and USA, compared to Canada, is clear.

 ```r
 ggplot(tfpdata) +